ATHLETE WHEREABOUTS

 Being able to test athletes out-of-competition, with no-advance-notice is one of the most powerful means of deterring and detecting doping in sport.
 Any athlete can be tested at any time and any place.

-The Athlete Whereabouts programme helps enable out-of-competition testing, by requiring athletes who have been included in the Registered Testing Pool to provide accurate, up-to-date whereabouts information.
+The Athlete Whereabouts programme helps enable out-of-competition testing, by requiring athletes who have been included in the a testing pool to provide accurate, up-to-date whereabouts information.
 This is so that they can be more easily located for testing.

-In accordance with the IPC Anti-Doping Code and in its capacity acting as the International Federation for 10 para sports, the IPC has established a Registered Testing Pool (RTP) that includes high performance athletes who are subject to regular out-of-competition testing.
+In accordance with the IPC Anti-Doping Code and in its capacity acting as the International Federation for 5 para sports, the IPC has established a Registered Testing Pool (RTP) and a Testing Pool (TP) both of which include high performance athletes who are subject to regular out-of-competition testing.

-• Competition schedules (including dates, locations and accommodation details)
+• Competition schedules (including dates, locations and accommodation details); and

 How to Submit Whereabouts